Interested in this innovation?

 The onecourse literacy material is ambitious, working towards children teaching themselves to read from the very beginning, gradually progressing to a point where they are able to read with comprehension.
 It is currently available in 3 languages – Swahili, English, and Chichewa.
 The software is modular, meaning the course is well structured and the difficulty level is built up slowly in line with the child’s ability.
 Key learning units are also re-presented so children are able to repeat important lessons they struggle with.

 One of the central goals is to instill a love of reading, so onecourse includes a graded library of stories suitable for different reading abilities.
-The lead author has lived and taught in Ghana and uses her experience to create and edit engaging and relatable stories for the child.
 Stories from local authors also feature, to ensure a mix of tales from around the world.

 Children with learning difficulties or memory issues can also benefit from onecourse, as it facilitates as much repetition and practice as they need.